Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

 psql -U {{ pg_user }} -h $HOSTNAME -d gis -c "CREATE EXTENSION hstore"
 ```

 The character encoding scheme to be used in the database is *UTF8* and the adopted collation is *en_GB.utf8*.
+(This is in line with what reported in the [PostgreSQL Chef configuration code](https://github.com/openstreetmap/chef/blob/master/cookbooks/postgresql/resources/database.rb#L25-L27).)

 If you get the following error